Priyamjain1105/Python-Programming/Object oriented programming/Readme.md

          varC = "welcome to class C"

    ```
+## Super Method
+   `Super()` method is used to access methods of the parent class.
+   Sometimes we have to change the values in parent class through child class,or access methods from child class, to do that we have Super Method

 # Important Keywords
 1. Delete attribute:  `del s1.name` | Delete object:  `del s1`